 Safety Systems: Safeties

 Safeties are activated by a governor when the elevator moves too quickly.
 Most governor systems are built around a sheave positioned at the top of the elevator shaft.
 The governor rope is looped around the governor sheave and another weighted sheave at the bottom of the shaft.
 The rope is also connected to the elevator car, so it moves when the car goes up or down.
 As the car speeds up, so does the governor.
-The diagram below shows one representative governor design.

 As the rotary movement of the governor builds up, centrifugal force moves the flyweights outward, pushing against the spring.
 If the elevator car falls fast enough, the centrifugal force will be strong enough to push the ends of the flyweights all the way to the outer edges of the governor.
 Spinning in this position, the hooked ends of the flyweights catch hold of ratchets mounted to a stationary cylinder surrounding the sheave.
 This works to stop the governor.